 One of the points very (very) important to check here is rust!
 Winter is tough in Canada and the roads are hugely salty.
 If the vehicle drove in the winter, chances are it is more or less rusty.
 Well, when we talk about rust, there is rust ... and rust.
 We let you see that in image ...

-So now you understand the problem better?
-And no, we didn't go far to take these photos, it's quite common, even for fairly recent vehicles.
+Well now you understand better the problem?
+And no, we did not go far to take these pictures, it's quite common, even for fairly new vehicles.
 Fortunately, if you are looking for a fitted van, there is still a good chance that it was stored in winter and that'he did not put the wheels in the snow.

 This is not an absolute rule but usually they are not used in winter and so there is less likely they will be attacked.
 Of course, the older the van, the greater the risk.